MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/connect-server-to-database.md

      For more information, see [Business Central Server Administration Tool](Administration-Tool.md).

-2. Navigate to the [!INCLUDE[navnowlong](../developer/includes/navnowlong_md.md)] server instance that you want to connect to the converted database, and then choose the **Edit** button.
+2. Navigate to the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server instance that you want to connect the database to, and then choose the **Edit** button.

-3. On the **General** FastTab, change the following fields to point at the converted database:
+3. On the **Database** section, change the following fields to point at the converted database:

     -   **Database Instance**